-Using guest OS settings to suspend SVM usage for inactive VMs
+Using guest OS settings to suspend Metered RAM usage for inactive VMs

 To automatically suspend individual VMs after a period of inactivity, use the guest OS power settings on each VM.
 This method allows you set different suspension policies for VMs in the same environment.

 Every major OS, including Windows, Solaris, and major Linux variants, has customizable power settings that instruct the OS to enter sleep mode or shut down after a specified amount of idle time.
 For example, in many Linux and Windows variants, the power setting that suspends a machine is called Sleep.
 If the OS instructs the computer to enter sleep mode, Skytap suspends the VM; if the OS instructs the VM to shut down, Skytap shuts down the machine.